Centre-College-History-Program/history-bot-josh-roby/lincoln_bot/README.md

 ## Required Components

 - [X] ~~Motion recognition software (likely solution: [Motion](https://github.com/Motion-Project)) (May look into this [ruby plugin](https://github.com/jrobertson/humble_rpi-plugin-pir/))~~ Decided to go with a PIR sensor solution instead
-- [X] Software solution to trigger audio with perceived motion - See code folder
+- [X] Software solution to trigger audio with perceived motion - See code folder; all in python
-- [ ] Generate range of responses: historical facts, quotes
+- [x] Generate range of responses: historical facts, quotes - used random.choice function

 ### Progress Notes